5jt/dyalog-cookbook/manuscript/08-Testing.md

 A> # Machine-dependent initialisation
 A>
-A> What if you need to initialise something (say a database connection) but it is depends on the machine the tests are executed on  – its IP address, user-id, password…?
+A> What if you need to initialise something (say a database connection) but it depends on the machine the tests are executed on  – its IP address, user-id, password…?
 A>
 A> The test framework looks for two different INI files in the current directory:
 A> First it looks for `testcase.ini`.
 It then tries to find `testcase_{computername}.ini`. `computername` here is what you get when you execute `⊣ 2 ⎕nq # 'GetEnvironment' 'Computername'`.